 “I’m going to torture the man,” Tatum told me.
 “Exactly, like he is doing to his son, but much worse.”

 “Good,” I said in agreement.
 “Don’t be afraid to hold back, love.
 Go.”

 Tatum stepped forward and with a slight bump of his shoulder, the door broke open.
 The scene inside made my own anger flare.
 Tatum was moving towards the father, faster than the human eye could see, who had his own son pinned on the bed beneath him as he strangled the life out of him.

 “I told you not to tell your mother,” the man said as he raised his hand to slap the already battered boy.
 Tatum easily grabbed the man’s wrist and yanked him off of his boy.
 “What the-?”

 The man let out a painful yelp as he slammed into the floor, his flabby stomach jiggling slightly from the shockwave of the fall.
-I could smell the sex on the naked man and had to force myself to focus on the boy that was currently fading from existence.
+I could smell the blood on the man and had to force myself to focus on the boy that was currently fading from existence.
 I sat on the edge of the bed, biting my lip to keep from gasping out at the sight before me.
 The boy was a mess.
-He had been punched and beaten so many times, that he was bleeding internally.
+He had been punched and beaten so many times, that he was bleeding internally, as well as externally.
 Tatum was right, there was no other way to save the dying boy.